EV logistics player Zypp Electric plans to expand to 20 cities, raise funding in the next 24 months

-Electric Vehicles and logistics fleet-as-a-service startup, Zypp Electric, is planning to expand to 20 cities in the next 24 months, co-founder Akash Gupta.
+Electric Vehicles and logistics fleet-as-a-service startup, Zypp Electric, is planning to expand to 20 cities in the next 24 months, said co-founder, Akash Gupta.

 The Gurugram-based startup is planning to penetrate cities like Hyderabad, Chennai, Mumbai, Jaipur, Ahmedabad, and more.
 It will primarily focus on food, pharma, e-grocery, and ecommerce deliveries.